ReachableCEO/CommonBoilerplate/README.md

 This is the common and boilerplate items used across all op agreements and bylaws (as appropriate).

-Common bits such as
+Common bits such as :

-* definitons
+* definitions
 * conflict of interest policy
 * NDA
 * IP Assignment